Katya Elise Henry Puts Insane Hourglass Figure On Full Display In Formfitting Dress

 She accessorized the ensemble with a pair of hoop earrings and a ring on one of her fingers.
 She also flaunted her well-manicured, sky blue nails for the shot.

 The model’s photographer captured her sexy physique from behind as she climbed a set of stairs.
-She stood up straight for the picture, as her shoulder blades were pinched together.
+She stood up straight for the picture as her shoulder blades were pinched together.
 Katya’s right leg was bent at an angle as she rested it in front of her left, which remained on the stair behind her.
 She seemed to look down at the water bottle she held in her right hand as the picture was taken.

 The photo quickly drew the attention of many of her fans.
-Several people made sure to compliment Katya on her stunning figure in the comments section of the post.
+Several people complimented Katya for her stunning figure in the comments section.

 “Beauty,” one person simply stated.